TritonDataCenter/webrev/README.md

 The HTML files in the webrev directory use only relative links, so you can move the directory around wherever you want.

+## Advanced options

+You can use "-p" to specify the parent (upstream) to compare against.
+This can be a git URL or just a regular git expression, as in "webrev -p HEAD^^^^^".